packetinspector/AlienVault-Plugins/Forigate5/README.md

 * Restart ossim-server and ossim-agent
 * Load plugin via Asset or the old method
 * Enjoy the well parsed logs

+The perl script included was used to make the SIDS.
+You do not need it.